willchrisjr/my-interpreter/README.md

 3. Updated the `scan_token` method to call the `string` method when it encounters a double quote.
 4. Modified the `add_token` method to accept an optional `literal` parameter, used for storing the string value.

-These changes allow our scanner to correctly tokenize string literals and handle unterminated strings, such as:
+These changes allow scanner to correctly tokenize string literals and handle unterminated strings, such as:
 "This is a valid string"
 "This is an unterminated string